jwtk/jjwt/README.md

 String compactJwt = Jwts.builder().setIssuer("Me").setSubject("Joe").signWith(HS256, key).compact();
 ```

-and the JWT payload will use a constructed Claims instance automatically.
+A Claims instance based on the specified claims will be created and set as the JWT's payload automatically.

 <a name="olderJackson"></a>
 #### Already using an older Jackson dependency?